-There are different plan options available at the Gold, Silver and Bronze level.
-Each plan offers different levels of coverage, so you should look for the plan that best fits your medical needs as well as your budget.
+There are different plan options available at the Bronze, Silver, Gold and Platinum levels.
+Each metal level offers a different degree of coverage, so you should look for the plan that best fits your medical needs as well as your budget.
 Some types of plans may restrict your provider choices or encourage you to get care from your plan's network of providers, while others pay a larger share for services outside of the provider network.
 It's important that you understand the differences between these metal levels, and that you should look beyond just the monthly premium payment when comparing plans.
 Pay attention to your yearly deductible, copayments, or coinsurance costs, and review the plan's network of providers.
 Plans with the lowest monthly payments (premiums) are not always the cheapest option for you and your family.

 For more information on types of plans, differences between plans and how to sort your options, click here or continue reading.